PerharicC/CarbonDrift/README.md

 ~$ git clone <path>
 ```

+## Required packages
+To run CarbonDrift the following packages shold be installed:
+1. opendrift
+2. numba

 ## Run a simulation
 ### Standard opendrift simulation
 To run a simulation one can follow the standard procedure of any opendrift submodule: